Facing an interview is something that you cannot avoid for getting any job in the corporate world.

 In retail lending, you will have to deal with data around individuals, usually HNIs.
 For this profile, you need to have sound knowledge of the BFSI industry and also money markets.

-Whereas in corporate lending, the data and information that you will handle is for a company or even a group of companies.
+Whereas in corporate lending, the data and information that you will handle are for a company or even a group of companies.

 These questions do not decide your selection or rejection in the interview but still are an important part.